AI-First in 2026: Why 68% of Funded Startups Have AI at Their Core (and How to Join Them)

 If you're looking for where to position yourself, these three segments capture over 60% of new AI-First projects:

 Agentic Workflow Automation: Agents that don't just respond, but act — book, order, send, update.
-See our article on the AI startup ecosystem in France in 2026.
+This segment benefits from the explosion of orchestration frameworks like n8n, which make implementation accessible to non-developer profiles.
+See our full article on how to transform your workflows with AI agents via n8n.

 I help entrepreneurs make this transition — from offer formulation to the agent in production.
 Not to sell technology — to build something your clients won't be able to leave.